 “Santa Claus Symphony” by William Henry Fry (Performed by the Royal Scottish National Orchestra & Tony Rowe);

 Favourites from “The Nat King Cole Christmas Album”.

 Did you know…the word carol comes from the French verb ‘caroller’, meaning to dance in a circle?
 The old French term ‘carole’ means a dance of praise and joy.

 The Day in Detail:

 Ed Elf: Whoa now, Mrs. C.

 Mrs. C: I like to decorate two trees in my house every year – sometimes three.
 That’s one in the hall to welcome guests, one in the lounge and often a smaller one in the bedroom.
 The artificial tree is for my ample hall.
 And today’s the day it gets the full treatment.
+I’ll decorate the real tree in a few days, but if you buy yours ready for December 1 decorating – as I know is tradition with many people – then you can enjoy the wonderful aroma as well as the fun of dressing the scented pine.
 But first things first: I have purchased a fresh holly wreath for the front door.

 Ed Elf: I hear holly at the front of the house is meant to scare off witches.

 Mrs. C: Well, that’s a Christmas bonus my dear.
 I think it simply looks pretty, big red bow and all.
 Next I can begin placing freestanding Christmas ornaments around the house, including a selection of very tasteful carved and porcelain Santas.